geokit/geokit-rails/README.markdown

 These defaults persist through out the gem.

-The plug-in creates a calculated `distance` field on AR instances that have been retrieved throw a Geokit location query.
+The plug-in creates a calculated `distance` field on AR instances that have been retrieved through a Geokit location query.
 By default, these fields are known as "distance" but this can be changed through the `:distance_field_name` key.

 You can also define alternative column names for latitude and longitude using